rblades/dhworkbook_master/docs/supporting materials/regexex.md

 We want to keep every line that has this information in it:

 + Sender to Recipient, Month, Date, Year, Page

+7\.
+Save the file in nano: ctrl+x, Y, enter

 WARNING: Regex can be very tricky.
 When I'm working with Regex, I copy and paste some of the text I'm working on into the box at [RegExr](http://www.regexr.com/) and fiddle with the pattern until it does what I want.
 In fact, spend some time looking at their examples before you go any further in this exercise.